 Corsets and back braces can be used to support the spine and ease pain.
 Traction may also be used to pull spinal discs apart to ease pressure around pinched nerves.

 - Over the counter pain relievers, such as ibuprofen or acetaminophen

 - Prescription pain relievers

 - Muscle relaxers

-- Laminectomy—an open procedure to remove a portion of the bony arch of the spine
+- Laminectomy to take out a part of the bony arch of the spine through open surgery

-- Microdiscectomy—a portion of the herniated disc is removed with instruments or a laser
+- Microdiscectomy to take out a part of the herniated disc using instruments or a laser

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.

 Edits to original content made by Denver Health.